Opana (Oxymorphone) Abuse and Addiction Treatment Options

 Usually, an overdose occurs when users alter Opana ER, crushing it to inject, smoke, or inhale it.
-That circumvents its extended-release format, immediately introducing the entire dosage into the bloodstream.
-The result is any of the above symptoms of Opana overdose or, at the very worst, death.
+That replaces its extended-release format with immediate-release, introducing the entire dosage into the bloodstream.
+The results can be life-threatening, including any of the above symptoms of Opana overdose.

 Opana Addiction Treatment Options

 The problematic nature of withdrawal symptoms makes it difficult to stop using Opana.
 Consequently, anyone attempting to stop using the drug without help is likely to relapse to end the withdrawal symptoms.
 While getting through the first day is possible, withdrawal symptoms usually worsen after the first or second day.